DJSeb/kernel-shark-sebanek-gh-mirror/Naps/README.md

 - The idea of this plugin was suggested by **Jan Kára RNDr.**, who also serves as project's **supervisor**.
 - **Yordan Karadzhov** - maintains KernelShark, inspiration in already written plugins was of immense help
 - ChatGPT deserves the "greatest evolution of the rubber ducky" award - not very helpful, but great to just unload bad ideas onto
+- **Markdown PDF** - VS Code extension, allowed me to export the manual with pictures easily
 - **Doxygen Awesome CSS** - [beautiful CSS theme](https://jothepro.github.io/doxygen-awesome-css/index.html)
   that makes Doxygen documentation look visually pleasing